StakerDAO/blend/docs/specification.md

 If a transaction is made from a new address, this address is added to the **senders list** of the tender address.
 For each sender, the **internal balance** is computed and updated.

-When someone makes a transaction to a tender address (i.e. locks BLEND tokens), the internal balance of `(tenderAddress, sender)` is updated.
+When someone makes a transaction to a tender address (i.e. locks BLND tokens), the internal balance of `(tenderAddress, sender)` is updated.
 If one unlocks the funds, this internal balance is reduced by the unlocked amount.

 During token burn, these internal balances are cleared up, starting from the most recent one.
 A fee is deduced for each sender in the tender address' senders list that gets eliminated.

 For example, if the internal balances of some tender address are `[(alice, 100), (bob, 9), (carol, 4)]`, the corresponding senders list (used for iteration) is `[alice, bob, carol]`, then, given `feePerAddress = 2` and `burnAmount = 10`, the process would go as follows:
-1. Carol has 4 tokens on the tender address, we deduce 2 BLND fee and burn another 2 BLND => Carol is no longer in the list, we have 8 more BLEND tokens to distribute.
+1. Carol has 4 tokens on the tender address, we deduce 2 BLND fee and burn another 2 BLND => Carol is no longer in the list, we have 8 more BLND tokens to distribute.
 2. Bob has 9 tokens, so we deduce 2 BLND fee and burn 7 BLND => Bob is no longer in the list, we have 1 BLND to distribute.
 3. Alice has 100 tokens, and it is more than the remaining burn amount => No fee for Alice is deduced, Alice remains in the list and has 99 tokens on her internal balance.